WHIPS-team/WHIPS4/README.md

 2. Download whatever data you plan to process.
-Currently, the program is designed to process OMI NO2 DOMINO level 2 data, OMI NO2 NASA level 2 data, MOPITT CO data, MODIS AOD level 2 data, OMI SO2 NSAA level 2 data, TROPOMI NO2 level 2 data, and TROPOMI SO2 level 2 data.
+Currently, the program is designed to process OMI NO2 DOMINO level 2 data, OMI NO2 NASA level 2 data, MOPITT CO data, MODIS AOD level 2 data, OMI SO2 NSAA level 2 data, OMI HCHO level 2 data, TROPOMI NO2 level 2 data, and TROPOMI SO2 level 2 data.
 See the --filelist argument documentation for more on aquiring data.